cytoscape/cytoscape.js-panzoom/README.md

 This plugin creates a widget that lets the user pan and zoom about a Cytoscape.js graph.
 This complements the built-in gesture support for panning and zooming in Cytoscape.js by giving less savvy users a more traditional UI -- similar to controls on map webapps.

+Note that because this plugin is unnecessary on touch devices due to natural gesture support, it is disabled by default on touch devices.
+The plugin wouldn't be very useful anyway on touch, because small targets are much harder to use than gestures that can be used anywhere.
+As such, the plugin is untested on touch and would probably either need a library like [fastclick](https://github.com/ftlabs/fastclick) or reworking of its event handlers to work.

 ## Dependencies